luis0ares/trello-ai/README.md

 - ✅ Basic frontend UI and CI/CD setup

 ### **v0.1.1 - Task Board** (to release)

 - ✅ API endpoints for tasks
+- ✅ Now it's possible to change the position of boards and tasks by dragging and dropping them